 Academies may amend / add further information / policies and appendices.
 The final set of financial regulations to be used must be reviewed and approved by the academy’s full Governing Body and minuted as such.
 The financial regulations should be reviewed annually with subsequent and interim amendments or exceptions agreed by the Governing Body and minuted.

-The academy should ensure that any financial updates to guidance issued by the Education Funding Agency are reflected in the financial regulations.
+The academy should ensure that any financial updates to guidance issued by the Education and Skills Funding Agency are reflected in the financial regulations.

 Essex County Council does not accept any liability for the use of this document.